Service Line Coverage: Protect Your Water & Sewer Lines

 Self-insuring (emergency fund) $0/year Whatever you save

-At $20–$100 per year, a service line endorsement added to your homeowners policy is the most cost-effective option for most homeowners.
-Compare that to the $7,000+ average repair claim, and the math is straightforward.
+At $20 to $50 per year, a service line endorsement added to your homeowners policy is the most cost-effective option for most homeowners.
+For comparison, the NYC Department of Environmental Protection's Service Line Protection Program charges roughly $85 per year for water line coverage and $143 for sewer line coverage, totaling $228.
+Stack that against the $7,000+ average repair claim, and the math is straightforward.

 Pincher's Pro Tip